 Annual competition to test knowledge of neuroscience

-Students ages 14 through 18 have the opportunity to participate in Northeast Ohio Medical University’s fifth annual Brain Bee, a competition that will test their knowledge of neuroscience.
+Students, ages 14 through 18, have the opportunity to participate in Northeast Ohio Medical University’s sixth annual Brain Bee, a free competition that will test their knowledge of neuroscience.

 The International Brain Bee was founded in 1999 and is the worldwide neuroscience competition for high school students.
 The competition motivates students to learn about the brain and inspires them to pursue neuroscience careers to help treat and find cures for neurological and psychological disorders.
-Brain Bees test students’ knowledge of the human brain regarding such topics as intelligence, emotions, memory, sleep, vision, hearing and sensations.
-Students are also quizzed on illnesses such as Alzheimer’s disease, Parkinson’s disease and stroke; schizophrenia; epilepsy and depression; as well as addictions and brain research.
+Brain Bees test students’ knowledge of neuroscience topics such as intelligence, emotions, memory, sleep, vision, hearing and sensations.
+Students are also quizzed on neurodegenerative diseases such as Alzheimer’s disease and Parkinson’s; other illnesses, ― stroke, schizophrenia, epilepsy and depression; as well as addictions and brain research.

 For more than 40 years, Northeast Ohio Medical University (NEOMED) has worked in collaboration with its educational, clinical and research partners to successfully train health professionals and medical researchers who serve and impact the region and beyond.
 The University trains students in a team-based, interprofessional environment and offers Doctor of Medicine (M.D.) and Doctor of Pharmacy (Pharm.D.) degrees, in addition to master’s and doctoral degrees and research opportunities in other medical areas. www.neomed.edu.